kdave/btrfs-progs/Documentation/ch-seeding-device.rst

 UUID on each mount.

 Once the seeding device is mounted, it needs the writable device.
-After adding it, something like **remount -o remount,rw /path** makes the filesystem at */path* ready for use.
-The simplest use case is to throw away all changes by unmounting the filesystem when convenient.
+After adding it, unmounting and mounting with **umount /path; mount <wr-dev> /path** or remounting read-write with **remount -o remount,rw** makes the filesystem at */path* ready for use.
+N.B., there is a known bug with using remount to make the mount writeable: remount will leave the filesystem in a state where it is unable to clean deleted snapshots, so it will leak space until it is unmounted and mounted properly.

-Alternatively, deleting the seeding device from the filesystem can turn it into a normal filesystem, provided that the writable device can also contain all the data from the seeding device.
+Furthermore, deleting the seeding device from the filesystem can turn it into a normal filesystem, provided that the writable device can also contain all the data from the seeding device.